Health and Wellness

 Resistance Training

-Tracing back to ancient Greek and Chinese civilizations, resistance training has evolved from using natural objects to developing modern specialized equipment (i.e. the barbell, dumbbell, machines, etc.), marked by significant milestones of barbell training, and machine training in the 16th century [6].
+Tracing back to ancient Greek and Chinese civilizations, resistance training has evolved from using natural objects to developing modern specialized equipment (i.e. the barbell, dumbbell, machines, etc.), marked by significant milestones of barbell training and machine training in the 16th century (7).

-In terms of recreation, prior to Dr. Ken Cooper’s release of The New Aerobics in 1979, very few if any people utilized running, cycling, or swimming at a high fitness level.
-Even modern health and fitness clubs did not make their debut until the 90s.
-Sure, in the 70s you could find a Golds or YMCA, but this was far from popular.
+In terms of recreation, before Dr. Ken Cooper’s release of The New Aerobics in 1979, very few, if any, people utilized running, cycling, or swimming at a high fitness level.
+Even modern health and fitness clubs did not debut until the 90s.
+Sure, in the 70s, you could find a Golds or YMCA, but this was far from popular.

-Dr. Ken Copper age 92, December 15, 2023 Founder of the Cooper Institute, and non-profit research center [7]
+Dr. Ken Copper, age 92, December 15, 2023 Founder of the Cooper Institute and non-profit research center (8)

-This is not a comprehensive history of all modern training methods, but rather a brief overview to illustrate that, while these methodologies have existed for quite some time, the field of health and wellness is young comparitively.
-The “exercise is medicine” movement had hints of growth back in the late sixties.
+This is not a comprehensive history of all modern training methods but rather a brief overview to illustrate that, while these methodologies have existed for quite some time, the field of health and wellness is young comparatively.
+The “exercise is medicine” movement had hints of growth in the late sixties.

-“…there is growing evidence on the preventive value of exercise, and it is possible that, in the not too distance future, physical education will become a part of medicine.” – Peter Karpovich, 1968 [14]
+“…there is growing evidence on the preventive value of exercise, and it is possible that, in the not too distant future, physical education will become a part of medicine.” – Peter Karpovich, 1968 (9)

 Exercise physiology was not an established science until more recently.
 Exercise physiology is a multidisciplinary field that investigates how the body responds to various types of exercise.
 It aims to comprehend the effects of short-term and long-term physical activity, as well as inactivity, on the body’s physiological functions and the mechanisms involved.
 Studying exercise physiology enables students to gain insights that can be used to apply scientific discoveries to improve health, rehabilitation, and athletic performance for different populations.

-Kent et al. conducted a comprehensive exploration of exercise physiology studies published over the 40-year period from 1980 to 2020.
+Kent et al. conducted a comprehensive exploration of exercise physiology studies published over the 40 years from 1980 to 2020.

-This graph shows the large increase in exercise physiology research as the idea of “movement as medicine” became more popular.
-And since then, we have made astounding strides in the health and wellness space, and created a vast potential with human health and optimization.
-We can see a more robust timline from NC State [18].
+This graph shows the significant increase in exercise physiology research as the idea of “movement as medicine” became more popular.
+And since then, we have made astounding strides in the health and wellness space and created a vast potential with human health and optimization.
+We can see a more robust timeline from NC State (10).
 This rapid growth becomes more impressive when you consider evidence of the first ideas of movement as medicine date back to 350 B.C.

 “If we could give every individual the right amount of nourishment and exercise, not too little and not too much, we would have found the safest way to health.” – Hippocrates